You need to figure out how much to tip for pizza delivery ASAP.

-Luckily, we take the anxiety out of pizza delivery tipping with our easy-to-use cost calculator.
+Luckily, we take the anxiety out of pizza delivery tipping with our easy-to-use cost calculator and guide.

-Use the calculator below to help you determine how much to tip the pizza delivery person and split the bill:
+The tip calculator below will help you determine exactly how much to tip the pizza delivery person by selecting a tip percentage and lets you split the bill:

 Here’s all of our pizza tipping knowledge, from recommendations and factors to consider to why you should always give your driver a decent tip.

-Below is the recommended for the pizza delivery driver:
+Below is the recommended tip for the pizza delivery driver:

 - $100+ orders: at least 10%.